Get advanced filtering control over your experiments

 - A total of 60 users will be eligible for the experiment

-- Based on the distribution percentage, approx. 30 users will be bucketed into baseline and 30 users will be bucketed into the variation because the percentage is set to 50/50
+- Based on the distribution percentage, approx. 30 users will be bucketed into baseline and 30 users will be bucketed into the variation because the Variation Distribution percentage is set to 50/50

-Assuming 30 users are in Variation 1 and with an Experiment Rollout set to 50%, only 15 users will SEE the actual variation.
+Assuming 30 users are in Variation 1 and with an Experiment Rollout set to 50%, approximately 15 users will SEE the actual variation and 15 will see the baseline.
 Only after you move the Rollout to 100% will all users who are in the variation actually be seeing the changes.

-But in some cases, you might be testing sensitive updates and would like to gauge your audience's reaction to the changes and therefore a rollout is a handy way to control access to a variation.
+But in some cases, you might be testing sensitive updates and would like to gauge your audience's reaction to the changes therefore, a rollout is a handy way to control access to a variation.

 What's next?
 You're at the last step!
 Review your experiment setup and launch it to users!